mouradbelo/Mask_RCNN_Camus/README.md

 # Mask R-CNN - Camus Dataset

-This notebook shows how to train, test and evaluate Mask R-CNN on [CAMUS dataset](https://www.creatis.insa-lyon.fr/Challenge/camus/).
+This repo uses Mask R-CNN on [CAMUS dataset](https://www.creatis.insa-lyon.fr/Challenge/camus/).
 - We note that we use a variation of this dataset where we have 4 binary masks (The forth being the union of 1 and 2 -Epicardium-) instead of one mask with the 3 classes.
 Check the data preprocessing notebook.
 We thus have the following classes corresponding to each groundtruth:

     1) `Left ventricule`